MarwanRTX/Data-Science/README.md

-Very simple projects about Machine learning and data Science
+Very simple projects about Machine learning and Data Science